 The master neurotransmitters of the brain are serotonin and dopamine.
 Research shows that deficiencies in either one impact thyroid health in specific ways, such as hampering conversion of T4 to T3.

 #1: Oxygen therapy: Oxygen is fuel for your brain and nervous system.
 Your brain and nervous system need two things to survive…..fuel and activation.
 Fuel comes in the form of OXYGEN AND GLUCOSE.
 By using oxygen, we will help you heal faster.
 By using exercise with oxygen therapy (EWOT), we can increase firing to brain.
 By increasing firing of brain, we help MANY chronic conditions.
-Please note that not all doctors can use oxygen in there state.
+Please note that not all doctors can use oxygen in their state.
 Your doctor will notify you if he or she can use O2 or not.

 #2: Brain-Based Therapy (BBT): Our doctors may use one or all of the specific brain-based therapies: